 Following are the major factors that influence your CIBIL score:

-Making repeated late payments or defaulting your EMIs will negatively impact your CIBIL credit score.
+Making repeated late payments or missing out on your EMIs will negatively impact your CIBIL credit score.
 Maintaining a track record of timely EMI and credit card due payments is arguably the single most important factor impacting your CIBIL score.

 Multiple Hard Enquiries